AdobeDocs/alloy-docs/fundamentals/configuring-the-sdk.md

 The domain that will be used to interact with Adobe Services.
 This is only used if you have a first party domain (CNAME) that proxies requests to Adobe's edge infrastructure.

-### `log`
+### `logEnabled`
 **Type:** Boolean\
 **Required:** No\
 **Default Value:** `false`

 Indicates whether debugging messages should be displayed in the browser's JavaScript console.
 This setting is sticky and will persist until you change it.

-### `suppressErrors`
+### `errorsEnabled`
  **Type:** Boolean\
  **Required:** No\
  **Default Value:** `false`

 Indicates whether errors should be suppressed.
 As described in [Executing Commands](executing-commands.md), _uncaught_ errors will be logged to the developer console, regardless of whether logging is enabled in Alloy.
-By setting `suppressErrors` to `true`, promises returned from Alloy will never be rejected, though errors will still be logged to the console if logging is enabled in Alloy.
+By setting `errorsEnabled` to `true`, promises returned from Alloy will never be rejected, though errors will still be logged to the console if logging is enabled in Alloy.

 ## Privacy Options